GamzeeChert/gamzeechert.github.io/BotInfo.md

 </li>
 <li>We pursue the legitimate interest of groups and their group managers, who use our services also for 360-degree management of the same.</li>
 </ul>
+<p>This doesn't affect your rights, which are explained in detail later in this document.</p>
 </details>